DinoChiesa/dotnet-xslt-service/README.md

 XSLT service, from source code, into Cloud Run.

-To invoke a service, sending a randomly selected input data payload:
+To invoke any of the services running in Cloud Run, sending a randomly selected input data payload:

 ```sh
 ./sendOne.sh circle